Brian Hlongwa

-Thamsanqa Brian Hlongwa is a South African politician who was Gauteng's Member of the Executive Council (MEC) for Health from March 2006 to May 2009.
-He is a member of the African National Congress and served multiple terms on the party's Provincial Executive Committee in Gauteng.
+Thamsanqa Brian Hlongwa (died 23 December 2025) was a South African politician who was Gauteng's Member of the Executive Council (MEC) for Health from March 2006 to May 2009.
+He was a member of the African National Congress and served multiple terms on the party's Provincial Executive Committee in Gauteng.
 He was also the party's Chief Whip in the Gauteng Provincial Legislature until October 2018, when he resigned amid a corruption scandal relating to his tenure as Health MEC.
 He was charged with fraud and corruption in late 2021.

 Political career

 In his youth, Hlongwa was active in anti-apartheid politics as a member of the Soweto Civic Association and Soweto Youth Congress, and he worked for the City of Johannesburg from 1996 to 2000.
 He later served as a local councillor and Member of the Mayoral Committee in Johannesburg.
 By 2006, he was a member of the Provincial Executive Committee of the Gauteng branch of the African National Congress (ANC).